-- 1) An applicant may receive an Emergency Grant to alleviate a hazardous condition and then receive additional assistance through another rehabilitation assistance program described in this manual. - 2) Emergency Grant assistance can be offered to an applicant even if the same property received assistance through other programs administered by the Grants Management Division.
+- 1. An applicant may receive an Emergency Grant to alleviate a hazardous condition and then receive additional assistance through another rehabilitation assistance program described in this manual. - 2.
+Emergency Grant assistance can be offered to an applicant even if the same property received assistance through other programs administered by the Grants Management Division.
 Prior to approval of an Emergency Grant application, the applicant will be required to provide evidence of property insurance to the GMD.
 The GMD may then investigate whether any emergency repairs are eligible for insurance reimbursement.
-In the event the applicant applies for and receives reimbursement for emergency repair work from his/her insurance company, said insurance proceeds shall be used to reimburse GMD for costs incurred in making emergency repairs to the property. - 3) An Emergency Grant shall not exceed \$8,000. - 4) An Emergency Grant recipient shall not be required to pay administrative expenses related to processing of the Emergency Grant application. - 5) Repayment of the Emergency Grant is not required, even if the grant is provided in conjunction with another rehabilitation assistance program.
-No lien is placed against the property for the purpose of recovering all or part of the Emergency Grant.
+In the event the applicant applies for and receives reimbursement for emergency repair work from his/her insurance company, said insurance proceeds shall be used to reimburse GMD for costs incurred in making emergency repairs to the property. - 3.
+Emergency Grant assistance is provided as outlined in the following table: